MatAtBread/nodent/README.md

 	}
 [_TRY-IT_](http://nodent.mailed.me.uk/#async%20function%20sleep(t)%20%7B%0A%20%20%20%20setTimeout(function()%7B%0A%20%20%20%20%20%20%20%20%2F%2F%20NB%3A%20%22return%20async%22%20and%20%22throw%20async%22%20are%20NOT%20ES7%20standard%20syntax%0A%20%20%20%20%20%20%20%20return%20async%20undefined%3B%0A%20%20%20%20%7D%2Ct)%20%3B%0A%7D%20)

-Similarly, `throw async <expression>` causes the inner callback to make the container async function throw and exception.
-The `return async` and `throw async` statements are NOT ES7 standards (see [https://github.com/tc39/ecmascript-asyncawait/issues/38](https://github.com/tc39/ecmascript-asyncawait/issues/38)).
+Similarly, `async throw <expression>` causes the inner callback to make the container async function throw and exception.
+The `async return` and `async throw` statements are NOT ES7 standards (see [https://github.com/tc39/ecmascript-asyncawait/issues/38](https://github.com/tc39/ecmascript-asyncawait/issues/38)).
 If you want your code to remain compatible with standard ES7 implementations when the arrive, use the second form above, which is what nodent would generate and is therefore ES5 compatible.

-Note: it is not possible to asynchronously return an normal function without assigning it to an intermediate identifier:

-	function async x() {
-		setTimeout(function(){
-			// This returns (synchronously to setTimeout's callback)
-			// an async function, it does NOT asynchronously return
-			// a synchronous function since 'async' binds to the 'function'
-			// on the right before the 'return' on the left return async function inner() { ... } ;

-			// Workaround:
-			function inner() { ... } ;
-			return async inner ;
-		}) ;
-	}

-You can, however return an async function asynchronously from within a synchronous callback (though if you have to, you're probably going to go insane):

-	function async x() {
-		setTimeout(function(){
-			// This returns an async function to the caller of await x() return async async function inner() { ... } ;
-		}) ;
-	}

 Implicit return
 ---------------